Politics of Japan: Post-war political developments in Japan

 Continual fragmentation of parties and a succession of minority governments led conservative forces to merge the Liberal Party (Jiyūtō) with the Japan Democratic Party (Nihon Minshutō), an offshoot of the earlier Democratic Party, to form the Liberal Democratic Party (Jiyū-Minshutō; LDP) in November 1955, called 1955 System.
 This party continuously held power from 1955 through 1993, except for a short while when it was replaced by a new minority government.
 LDP leadership was drawn from the elite who had seen Japan through the defeat and occupation.
 It attracted former bureaucrats, local politicians, businessmen, journalists, other professionals, farmers, and university graduates.

-In October 1955, socialist groups reunited under the Japan Socialist Party, which emerged as the second most powerful political force.
-It was followed closely in popularity by the Kōmeitō, founded in 1964 as the political arm of the Soka Gakkai (Value Creation Society), until 1991, a lay organization affiliated with the Nichiren Shoshu Buddhist sect.
+In October 1955, socialist groups reunited under the Japan Socialist Party (JSP), which emerged as the second most powerful political force.
+It was followed closely in popularity by the Komeito, founded in 1964 as the political arm of the Soka Gakkai (Value Creation Society), until 1991, a lay organization affiliated with the Nichiren Shōshū Buddhist sect.
 The Komeito emphasized the traditional Japanese beliefs and attracted urban laborers, former rural residents, and women.
 Like the Japan Socialist Party, it favored the gradual modification and dissolution of the Japan-United States Mutual Security Assistance Pact.